miloskolarov/Bankist/README.md

 ### 2. Account verification:

-The webpage will only be displayed if the provided username matches the generated username and passw2ord.
+The webpage will only be displayed if the provided username matches the generated username and password.

 ### 3. Transfer and account balance: